 - Explain the role of the Consult Liaison Psychiatry service and other mental health resources in facilitating assessment of the person with a suspected mental health disorder

-All health professionals working in a range of healthcare settings, but especially those working in mental health, primary practice, community health, or critical care.
+This Course is relevant to all registered nurses and other health professionals working in a range of healthcare settings, but especially those working in mental health or who care for people with a mental health condition.